Dashboard Member settings

 Get started

-What is an infringement of intellectual property rights?
+What is intellectual property infringement?

 Coming to an agreement

-Rather than going to court over an IPR infringement, consider coming to an agreement with the infringing party.
-You can, for example, consider licensing your intellectual property to them (ie allowing the infringing party to benefit from some of your rights in return for a fee).
-A Licence agreement enables an IPR owner to authorise another party to exercise some of the owner's rights in the intellectual property while retaining ownership and control of the intellectual property.
+You can, for example, consider licensing your intellectual property to them (ie allowing the infringing party to use your IP in return for a fee).
+A Licence agreement enables an IPR owner to authorise another party to exercise some of the owner's rights in the IP while the owner retains ownership and control of it.
 For more information, read Intellectual property licensing.

 If you cannot come to an agreement with the infringing party, you can consider using mediation.